bhits/pep-api/README.md

-# Policy Enforcement Point API
+# Policy Enforcement Point Servicve

-The Policy Enforcement Point (PEP) API is a RESTful web service for the Access Control Service (ACS) entry point.
-The PEP delegates the access decision to the Context Handler API, and it utilizes the Document Segmentation Service ([DSS](https://github.com/bhits/dss-api)) for segmenting CCD documents according to a patient's granular consent.
+The Policy Enforcement Point (PEP) Service is one of the core components of the Consent2Share(C2S) application.
+The PEP delegates the access decision to the Context Handler API, and it utilizes the Document Segmentation Service ([DSS](https://github.com/bhits-dev/dss-api)) for segmenting CCD documents according to a patient's granular consent.
 PEP gives the same response for both *"No applicable consents"* and *"No documents found"* cases to avoid exposing the existence of a patient's consent.

 ## Build